 Continuing north on Highway 89, you’ll pass the Inspiration Point vista turnoff above Emerald Bay (definitely stop for a photo opp).
 Three state parks—Emerald Bay, D.L.
 Bliss and Sugar Pine Point—farther north are not, sorry to say, very dog-friendly.

-If you’re not a skier and have never been to Squaw Valley USA, one of the top mountain resorts in the country, turn in and take a gander.
-A paved hike-and-bike path leads from the highway to the resort about two miles from the road, skirting a golf course and ending at the Village at Squaw, a dog-friendly enclave where dogs are welcomed at restaurants with outdoor tables.
+If you’re not a skier and have never been to Palisades Tahoe, one of the top mountain resorts in the country, turn in and take a gander.
+A paved hike-and-bike path leads from the highway to the resort about two miles from the road, skirting a golf course and ending at the Village at Palisades Tahoe, a dog-friendly enclave where dogs are welcomed at restaurants with outdoor tables.

 Dogs are also welcome on the iconic cable car rising from the village to the mountain-top High Camp recreation complex, where a pool, giant hot tub, umbrella bar, restaurant and incredible views will highlight your day.
 Hiking could be limited this summer due to the heavy snow pack, but you’re sure to enjoy the unusual sight of skiers and snowboarders enjoying a late season predicted to extend through the Fourth of July holiday or beyond.

 Are you tired yet?
 Continue on to Truckee, a hip and happening North Shore town with many options for overnight accommodations and outdoor summer dining with your tail-wagger.

 Ten Ways to Have Fun With Your Dog At Lake Tahoe